staticdeploy/staticdeploy/website/docs/getting-started.overview.md

 title: Overview
 ---

-StaticDeploy is an open source platform for deploying and configuring static web applications and websites.
+StaticDeploy is an open-source platform for deploying and configuring static web applications and websites.
 We can think about it as a [Kubernetes](https://kubernetes.io) for static content.